Best things to do in Louisville

 Why go: Aside from the kick-ass lineup of entertainers the festival curates every year (choice groups from 2018’s event include Father John Misty, The War on Drugs, Chris Stapleton, Arcade Fire and more), the fest draws some of the best local grub in addition to more entertainment to pass the time between sets.
 Ride the on-site ferris wheel, taste various whiskeys in the bourbon lounge or shop from the many vendors selling vintage band posters, screen-printed shirts and more.

 What is it: Think of the Aloft Louisville as the cooler younger sister in comparison to the stretch of hotels inhabiting the city’s main streets.
-Don’t be fooled by its modern and industrial exteriors, either.
+Don’t be fooled by its modern exterior, either.
 The interiors are filled with color and fun in the forms of a pool table, funky, retro-inspired seating and a spacious bar serving zesty cocktails like a Key Lime Fizz.
 Bright orange arm chairs with multi-color throw pillows are positioned for your relaxation throughout the spacious lobby.
 And heady artwork, depicting Louisville-born rockstar Jim James, is displayed on one of the walls near the bar area.
 This is certainly a go-to lodging option where you can get a taste of what the locals love.
 But the spot is especially convenient if you plan to attend Forecastle Festival.
 Just a 10-minute walk from Waterfront Park, this is your best option for pre-gaming or recuperating after one of the city’s biggest events.

 Why go: On any warm night, grab a drink and a bite at the hotel's eatery called the Corner Restaurant, which offers outdoor seating on the hotel’s patio.
 Sip some bourbon (there are more than 60 types to choose from) and pair the hooch with some hearty bites like fish tacos, crispy brussel sprouts or the deviled eggs.